freqtrade/freqtrade/docs/hyperopt.md

 * fill `sell_indicator_space` - for sell signal optimization

 !!!
 Note
-    `populate_indicators` needs to create all indicators any of thee spaces may use, otherwise hyperopt will not work.
+    `populate_indicators` needs to create all indicators any of the spaces may use, otherwise hyperopt will not work.

 Optional in hyperopt - can also be loaded from a strategy (recommended):